devanshisingh/Reading-the-digits-with-Tensorflow/README.md

 This is a mini-project I completed under Coursera Project Network.

-In the project, I have built a Neural Network model that classifies images and predicts the hand-written digits with an accuracy of <b>a<b>
+In the project, I have built a Neural Network model that classifies images and predicts the hand-written digits with an accuracy of <b>96%.<b>

+For Data Preprocessing